 Diagnostic tests have helped your heart doctor identify the location, type and extent of your coronary artery disease.
 The results of these tests, the structure of your heart, your age, the severity of your symptoms, the presence of other medical conditions, and your lifestyle will help your cardiologist, surgeon and you determine what type of treatment is best.

-What happens during the cardiac bypass surgery?
+What happens during coronary artery bypass surgery?

 Grafts used for bypass